MicrosoftDocs/cpp-docs/docs/ide/include-diagnostics.md

 ---
 # Include Diagnostics in Visual Studio

-Starting with Visual Studio 17.8, Visual Studio helps you analyze your `#include` files in C and C++:
+Starting with Visual Studio 17.8, Visual Studio helps you analyze your C++ `#include` files:

 - Displays how often and where something from a header file is used.
 - Displays the build time for each `#include` file--which helps you identify opportunities to optimize your build time.